pigupp/model-helper-mc/README.md

 ### V. Uninstalling/Removing Model-Helper:

 #### Datapack:
-   1. Execute "/function model_helper:uninstall" to remove all scoreboards that were created by this datapack.
+   1. Execute `/function model_helper:uninstall` to remove all scoreboards that were created by this datapack.
-   2. Delete the datapack from the "datapacks"-folder.
+   2. Delete the datapack from the `datapacks`-folder.
-   3. Execute "/reload" and the datapack should be gone from your world or server.
+   3. Execute `/reload` and the datapack should be gone from your world or server.

 #### Resourcepack:
-   1. Delete the resourcepack from your "resourcepacks"-folder.
+   1. Delete the resourcepack from your `resourcepacks`-folder.
    2. You will need to reload your resources if you are currently playing by pressing `[F3] + [T]`.

 ---